-Students who are unable to pay the required \$150 fee for Running Start courses, can apply for the \$75 scholarship through C.C.S.N.H. as well as complete an additional scholarship form for the remaining \$75.
+Students who are unable to pay the required \$150 fee for Running Start courses, can apply for the \$75 scholarship through C.C.S.N.H. as well as complete an additional G.H.S. scholarship form for the remaining \$75.
 The form is available in the guidance office.

 If a student is eligible for free lunch, the student's \$75 from W.M.C.C. to enroll in the class will be paid as well as he/she will be eligible for a \$75 scholarship through G.H.S.
-To do this you must fill out the W.M.C.C. application form and have it signed by a teacher or counselor.
+To do this you must fill out the W.M.C.C. application form and have it signed by the director of school counseling.
 If a C.C.S.N.H. scholarship is awarded, you will still have a \$75 fee to pay.
 Students must have an approved free or reduced lunch application on file to be eligible for a scholarship through G.H.S.